 Prizes are presented for the best fancy-dress costumes and then the torches are cast into the River Earn to symbolise the purging of evil spirits.

 From 10 PM on the 31st of December - Stonehaven, Aberdeenshire

 As the midnight chimes ring out in Stonehaven, locals parade up and down the High Street swinging flaming balls around their heads.
 This tradition is at least 100 years old and is followed by a firework display and a massive party.

 Make sure you arrive early - once the High Street fills up, the entrances are closed off.
 This normally happens before 11 pm, even though the main festivities don't start until midnight.

 If you can't make it to Stonehaven, check out the webcam on the clock tower to give you a bird's eye view!

 Burning of the Clavie

-The Clavie (a burning barrel full of staves), is paraded through the town and up to the top of the Doorie Hill on the ramparts of an ancient fort, where it will burn well into the next day when the still smouldering embers are gathered.
-Possession of a piece of Clavie is considered good luck for the coming year.
+The Clavie (a burning barrel full of staves), is paraded through the town and up to the top of the Doorie Hill on the ramparts of an ancient fort, where it will burn well into the next day when the still-smouldering embers are gathered.
+Possession of a piece of the Clavie is thought to bring good luck for the coming year.

 Up Helly Aa

 The grand finale involves setting fire to a replica Viking longship and singing the traditional song The Norseman's Home.
-Visitors could be forgiven for thinking they've been transported back in time to the Vikings.
+Visitors could be forgiven for thinking they've been transported back in time to party with the Vikings!